-HCBS Setting Regulation Other Outcome of Review Remediation Timeline- Specific Requirement Document Required See Key Specific Requirement "Title 50" Go to page 22 of TOC Document for individuals with a developmental disability, and provide an alternative through services and supports that promote community inclusion and independence by enhancing and not replacing existing informal networks Partially compliant but not specific to the entirety of this requirement.
+HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key life choices, including but not limited to, daily activities, physical environment, and with whom to interact.
+XXI, Subpart 5, Chapter 53 Louisiana Administrati ve Code Click on "Title 50" Go to page 22 of TOC Provider Manual meaningful opportunities that enhance the lives through vocational and community inclusion, promote independence for individuals with a developmental disability, and provide an alternative through services and supports that promote community inclusion and independence by enhancing and not replacing existing informal networks Partially compliant but not specific to the entirety of this requirement.
 Supports Waiver Manual: Overview - The mission is to create options and provide meaningful opportunities for those individuals through vocational and community inclusion.
-The SW is available to provide the supports Supports Waiver Manual: Update program rule and manual in introduction to require all services to fully meet this requirement.
-See Key necessary in order for individuals to achieve
+The SW is available to provide the supports necessary in order for require all services to fully meet this requirement.
+Supports Waiver Manual: Update program rule and manual in introduction to require all services to fully meet this requirement.
+Supports Waiver Manual: B

-HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key their desired community living and work experience by providing the services needed to acquire, retain, and/or improve self-help, socialization and adaptive skills as well as providing the recipient an opportunity to contribute to his/her community.
+HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key 5 Facilitates individual choice regarding services and supports, and who provides them.
+Supports Waiver Rule Title 50, Part XXI, Subpart 5, Chapter 53 Louisiana Administrati ve Code Click on "Title 50" Go to page 22 of TOC Supports Waiver Manual: Supports Waiver Provider Manual individuals to achieve their desired community living and work experience by providing the services needed to acquire, retain, and/or improve self-help, socialization and adaptive skills as well as providing the recipient an opportunity to contribute to his/her community.
 Partially compliant but not specific to the entirety of this requirement.
-5 Facilitates individual choice regarding services and supports, and who provides them.
-Supports Waiver Rule Title 50, Part XXI, Subpart 5, Chapter 53 Louisiana Administrativ e Code Click on "Title 50" Go to page 22 of TOC Supports Waiver Manual: Supports Waiver Provider Manual LAC: Silent on this requirement Supports Waiver Manual: Compliant Section 43.3, page 1 -2, applicant/participant chooses Support Coordination agency and provider agency LAC: Update rule to include this requirement FOC of SC FOC of Service Provider, FOC of services Supports Waiver Manual: No action required LAC: A Supports Waiver Manual: N/A
+LAC: Silent on this requirement Supports Waiver Manual: Compliant Section 43.3, page 1 -2, applicant/participant chooses Support Coordination agency and provider agency based on Freedom of Choice listing.
+Section 43.3 page 4 & 6 - applicant/participant LAC: Update rule to include this requirement FOC of SC FOC of Service Provider, FOC of services Supports Waiver Manual: No action required LAC: A Supports Waiver Manual: N/A